Welcome to St. Augustine, the city that's been around longer than your great-great-great-grandparents (and probably has more stories to tell)!

 With a history of over 100 years, you’d better believe the St. Augustine Alligator Farm knows how to handle gators.

-Freaked out by reptiles?
-No worries; the Zoological Park also has plenty of lovely lemurs, slow-moving sloths, and beautiful birds to check out.
+Do reptiles freak you out?
+No worries; the Zoological Park has lovely lemurs, slow-moving sloths, and beautiful birds.

-Tickets to the Alligator Farm cost about $26 per adult and $15 per child, but there are special discounts for seniors and the military.
+Tickets to the Alligator Farm cost about $26 per adult and $15 per child, but seniors and the military receive special discounts.

-Usually St. Augustine’s Alligator Farm is open between 9 AM – 5 PM every day.
+Usually, St. Augustine’s Alligator Farm is generally open between 9 AM and 5 PM daily.
 For more details, visit the Alligator and Zoological Park’s webpage.

 4. St. Augustine Lighthouse and Maritime Museum

-Built in the 1870s, this lighthouse offers guests unparalleled views of the surrounding area...if you could make it up those draining 219 steps.
+Built in the 1870s, this lighthouse offers guests unparalleled views of the surrounding area—if they can climb the draining 219 steps.

-Typically the St. Augustine Lighthouse is open between 9 AM – 6 PM every day and tickets for adults cost $13 per person.
+Typically, the St. Augustine Lighthouse is open from 9 AM to 6 PM every day, and tickets for adults cost $13 per person.

 For more details on specific ticket prices, private tours, and special events, visit the St. Augustine Lighthouse’s main webpage.